-Your horse’s dry skin and dull coat.
+Your horse’s dry skin and dull coat

 - Mud, rain, weather, wind, rolling, dry air.
 The elements create layers of dirt and gunk on your horse that will make him appear dull and dry.

 - Nutrition plays a role.
 Diets missing key nutrients, especially fatty acids, will often be dry and brittle looking.
+Supplements can help replace Omega fatty acids in the diet, helping with skin and coat quality.

 - Are you up to date on health issues (teeth, worming, etc?).
 Horses with worm infestations are depleted of nutrients and carry a physical blockage (the worms themselves) to good health.
 Teeth in need of care are unable to properly chew and start the digestion process.
-Bring your Veterinarian out for a visit to do a fecal egg count and also check on those chompers.
+Bring your Veterinarian out for a visit to do a fecal egg count and check on those chompers.

 Topical coat conditioners and grooming oils can help your horse be less dull looking.